 Funding Fee Refund

-If you pay the fee and then later learn you’re entitled to disability income retroactively to a date before your loan closing, contact your original lender/service about seeking a refund.
-You can also talk with your VA Regional Loan Center for information.
+If you pay the fee and then later learn you’re entitled to disability income retroactively to a date before your loan closing date, you may be eligible for a refund.
+Contact your original lender or nearest VA Regional Loan Center for information.

 The VA refunds veterans based on how they paid the funding fee in the first place.
-If you paid it in cash at closing, you’ll get a cash refund.
-Veterans who pay the fee from loan proceeds will have their lender apply that overpayment to their loan balance.
+If you paid it in cash at closing, you’ll receive a cash refund.
+Veterans who roll the fee into their loan proceeds will have their lender apply that overpayment to their loan balance.

 Questions about your VA loan benefits?
 Talk with a Veterans United loan specialist at 855-524-7279 or click the button below.